-The powder for solution for infusion contains cyclodextrins (3,200 mg cyclodextrins in each vial which is equivalent to 160 mg/ml when reconstituted in 20 ml, see sections 2 and 6.1) which can influence the properties (such as toxicity) of the active substance and other medicines.
+The powder for solution for infusion contains cyclodextrins, which can influence the properties (such as toxicity) of the active substance and other medicines.
 Safety aspects of cyclodextrins have been considered during the development and safety assessment of the drug product.